 Perhaps the Loved Ones Hero becomes Revenge Hero.
 Doing all he can to hurt those that hurt him.

 Even in the case that a heroes main motivation doesn’t change, he can still have the motivation evolve.
-Maybe a loner character who protects the only individual finds a new “family” to protect.
+Maybe a loner character who protects the only individual he cares about finds a new “family” to protect.
 Maybe a character who is out for revenge learns that someone else besides his target had been pulling the strings.